Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 Check out the sources for further explanations.
 The Lightstreamer Documentation is available at [lightstreamer.com/doc](https://lightstreamer.com/doc)<br>

-<i>NOTE: Not all the functionalities of the .Net Standard Client API for Lightstreamer are exposed by the classes listed above.
+<i>NOTE: Not all the functionalities of the .Net Standard Client API for Lightstreamer are leveraged by the classes listed above.
 You can easily expand those functionalities using the [Lightstreamer .NET Standard API](https://lightstreamer.com/api/ls-dotnetstandard-client/latest/api/Index.html) as a reference. </i>

 For any inquiry, please email support@lightstreamer.com.